SophieH93/letsgetquizzicle/README.md

 Text shadow with color #FF0000 is used for the headings.
 Border, Submit, Select color - #0A0A84
 Submit hover has a box shadow with the colors - #2196f3,  #fa00d9, #7c21f3
+Select options, button border hover, username hover, - #02024C
+Button & container background color - #B6B6FD

-# Features of the Website
+### **Features of the Website**

 **landing Page-** Consists of a breif introduction to the game with 3 different select options for the player to choose from such as *Categories*, *Difficulty Level* and *Number of Questions*.
+The page also has a *Play Game* button the user can click once they select the different options for the game.

-**Game Page-** This page consists of the questions along with a *progress bar* so the player knows how much longer in the game they have.
+**Game Page-** This page consists of the questions along with a *progress bar* so the player knows how much longer they have left.
 A *Countdown Timer*, if the player does not select an answer before the time runs out they will be brought to the next question and lose a point.
-A *Point System*, when the player selects the correct answer they will win a point.
+A *Point System*, when the player selects the correct answer they will win 10 points and if they select the wrong answer they will loose 2 points.
+A *Quit* button, if the player decided they do not want to play the game, they can click on the button and be brought back to the home page.

 **Game Over**- This page will display the players total number of points.
 It will have a form where the player can add/save their username, and two buttons, one for the scoreboard the other to go back to the home page.